Try Medisearch

 As early detection of suspicious skin changes improves the patient's prognosis, it is important to routinely visit the dermatologist to examine moles and skin changes.
 Thanks to improvements in diagnostics and treatment, the patient prognosis is improving [1].

-What is merkel cell carcinoma and how is it diagnosed and treated?
+What is merkel cell carcinoma (MCC)?

 Merkel cell carcinoma (MCC) is a rare, but very aggressive type of skin cancer, which is typically found in older patients.
 It presents as a red or bluish node on the skin (cutaneous) or under the skin (subcutaneous), most usually located on the extremities or the head and neck region [5, 6].
 As with every cancer, MCC is a heterogeneous disease, and there are multiple presentations and risk factors.
 It is often associated with immunosuppression (decreased functionality of the immune system), chronic UV light exposure, and infection with the Merkel cell polyomavirus, a type of virus that infects and integrates into the DNA of neuroendocrine cells of the skin (cells that excrete neurotransmitters and regulate hormones) [7].